Application steps

 GRE scores are no longer required for the MA in Art History and MAE in Art Education programs.

-GRE scores not required for MFA programs.
+GRE scores are not required for MFA programs.

 If you are not a U.S. citizen or permanent resident, be sure to review additional requirements on the International Admissions graduate student page.